-- 'Captain Mason R.N.' was the alter-ego of Nick Mason in the sort of wartime strip by Richard Evans you might have seen in Victor or Valiant
+- 'Captain Mason R.N.' was the alter-ego of Nick Mason in the sort of wartime strip you might have seen in Victor or Valiant comics

-- 'Rich Right' espoused a 'strip' cartoon that might have been seen in Penthouse or Playboy for Richard Wright;
+- 'Rich Right' was a 'strip' cartoon seen in the likes of Penthouse or Playboy for Richard Wright;

-- and, finally, 'The Exploits of Dave Derring' saw the speedway hero of Dave Gilmour's dreams.
+- and, finally, 'The Exploits of Dave Derring' created the speedway hero of Dave Gilmour's dreams.

 As well as these, there was:

-- the colour cover by Paul Stubbs showing two Marvel-type characters approaching the Pink Floyd pyramid in their space ship.
+- the colour cover by Paul Stubbs showing two Marvel-type characters approaching the Pink Floyd pyramid in a spaceship.
 The dialogue bubbles were: 'What is it?
 Could there be any form of creative intelligence out there?' with the reply, 'I don't know, Storm ... but I'm getting nil response from my transfer globe.'

 - page 2 gave all the credits for the tour, including for the programme: Hipgnosis & Nick Mason; Gerald Scarfe - whom Pink Floyd later worked with on The Wall; and fantastic illustrators in Paul Stubbs; Joe Petagno; Colin Elgie; Richard Evans; and Dave Gale.
 The printing was done by John Bloom Printers.